emc-mongoose/mongoose-storage-driver-pravega/README.md

 Another important thing to notice is that there is always a single failed event in the metrics.
 This isn't a corrupted event but a nuisance caused by the fact that we don't know the amount of events in the stream.
-So, unless you actually see log messages about corrupted events - nevermind the single failed event.
+So, unless you actually see log messages about corrupted events - never mind the single failed event.

 ### 5.1.3.
 Update